4.0.4 (November 2019)¶

 Domino 4.0 removes support for arbitrary Docker arguments for things like custom volume mounts.

 Domino 4.0 temporarily removes support for connecting to VPNs from Run containers.
 Support returns in 4.0.3.

 In Domino 4.0, user logins must use the new Keycloak authentication service.
 Any existing legacy LDAP integrations will need to have their configurations migrated to Keycloak.

 Domino 4.0 ships with a new collection of Domino 4.0 standard environments.
-Users who want to use NVIDIA GPUs in Domino 4.0 will need to switch their compute environments to the latest verion as Domino now utlizes NVIDIA Docker.
+Users who want to use NVIDIA GPUs in Domino 4.0 will need to switch their compute environments to the latest version as Domino now utilizes NVIDIA Docker.
 Note that these new standard environments do not support working with GPUs in Python 2.

 Domino now runs fully kubernetes native.
 Both front ends, central services and executors now run on the Domino kubernetes platform.
 Read more about the new infrastructure.